Open Autonomous Intelligence Initiative

 15. Conclusion: A Call for Critical Review and Collaboration

 This work now requires critical commentary and collaboration.
 The central questions are no longer only philosophical or conceptual.
 They are also architectural, computational, ethical, regulatory, and practical.
-What classes are necessary?
+What classes are base object classes?
 What should be left out of the first model?
 How should transformations be represented?
 How should temporal projection be specified?
 What should a privacy-preserving PER sensor stack include?
 How should policies be represented?
 What must be logged?
 What would make an implementation certifiable?
 What would convince a skeptical reviewer that the model is coherent, useful, and testable?

 I am therefore seeking reviewers and collaborators who can help turn the OAII Structural Intelligence Model from a developed framework into a usable open specification and working edge-primary reference model.
 Data scientists, AI researchers, software architects, systems engineers, privacy and safety reviewers, gerontology and aging-in-place specialists, standards professionals, and open-source implementers can all contribute.